zammad/zammad-user-documentation/basics/zammad-glossary.rst

 -

 Knowledge Base
-   Think of a very extensive set of FAQs – that’s exactly what the Zammad knowledge base is.
-It collects all important information: definitions, processes, how-to’s, organigrams, etc.
+   Think of a very extensive set of FAQs - that's exactly what the Zammad knowledge base is.
+It collects all important information: definitions, processes, how-to's, organigrams, etc.

    Knowledge base articles can be either internal or external, so you can either show them to the world (good for information on your product or